khinshankhan/www/content/about/page.md

 however, is not under as free to use; I'm still working it out (TLDR: cite me if you use my words, would be cool if you mentioned me somewhere when you use my code too :stuck_out_tongue:)

-I’ve been discontent with my website; I must’ve changed it 10+ times now.
+I've been discontent with my website; I must've changed it 10+ times now.
 After experimenting from vanilla to [Harp](https://github.com/sintaxi/harp) to [Frozen Flask](https://github.com/Frozen-Flask/Frozen-Flask) to [Jekyll](https://github.com/jekyll/jekyll) and etcetera etcetera, I've realized what I should use is what I feel most comfortable with and similar to what I use for work.
 Hopefully embracing modern technologies will make this full-on